-Dogs make wonderful companions, but they also come with legal responsibilities.
-All dogs over 6 months old must be registered with Council and microchipped under the Dog Control Act 2000.
+All dogs over 6 months old must be registered with Council and microchipped.
+This is a legal requirement under the Dog Control Act 2000.

 Who needs to register: